mborus/PyWRR/readme.md

 Self hosted, raspberry pi friendly project to automatically record web radio 📻 using FFMPEG.

-🚧 this is just a barely working a prototype 🚧
+🚧 this is just a barely working prototype 🚧

 ## Design decisions: